BILINGUAL CHILD ADVOCATE

-OVERVIEW: Residential Advocates work in our shelter with survivors of domestic violence and their children to address issues including housing, benefits, employment, childcare, medical and dental care, education, legal, immigration, mental health and substance abuse.
+OVERVIEW: Advocates work in our shelter with survivors of domestic violence and their children to address issues including housing, benefits, employment, childcare, medical and dental care, education, legal, immigration, mental health and substance abuse.
 Residential Advocates also track benefit requirements, share hotline coverage including weekly backup shifts, participate in supervision and support for Part-Time and Volunteer staff as well as training for same, facilitate shelter meetings and support groups, perform regular reporting and ensure communication with each other and with the agency as a whole.

 - Complete intakes as needed for shelter and safe home.